hollo88/submit_latex/README.md

    Note 3: Using the -b option includes the precompiled "main.bbl" file instead of relying on a ".bib" file for bibliography generation.
 This is particularly useful when the journal’s submission system supports only pdflatex run and does not execute `biber` or `bibtex`.

+   Note 4: The -B option also includes the `.bbl` file and uses the [`biblatex-readbbl`](https://ctan.org/pkg/biblatex-readbbl?lang=en) package.
+This is particularly useful for journals that do not support `biber`, as it allows you to bypass the need for a `.bib` file and use a precompiled `.bbl` instead.

 5. **Compile the submission version** to check:

     ```bash